Samsung/tizen-docs/docs/application/native/guides/app-management/overview.md

 - [Sticker](sticker.md)

-  You can provide sticker information to application that want to read the sticker information as the standard method.
+  You can provide sticker information to an application that wants to read the sticker information, as a standard method.
 You can also retrieve the sticker information stored by the provider application.

 ## Related Information
 - Dependencies